ebolar/Farmer/README.md

 # Farmer
-> A simple, lightweight, general purpose solution for working with server farms.
+> A lightweight, general purpose solution for working with server farms.

 ## Introduction
 A large number of solutions exist for working with large collections of servers.
 These generally address specific needs such as clustered application deployment (application servers), workload management (containerisation, batch processing) or high performance computing (Hadoop, MPI).